efuller82/TriviaGame/README.md

 # TriviaGame

-This quiz is intended to be fun.
-It may only be easy for a true student of comedy, but even if you don't get one question correct, hopefully the user will get a laugh or two.

-Have fun!
+This is a trivia game I created in the 6th week of boot camp.

+I had fun making it and I hope the user has fun taking it.

+## Technologies used

+- HTML
+- CSS
+- JQUERY